DataTalksClub/mlops-zoomcamp/03-orchestration/README.md

   <img src="https://markdown-videos-api.jorgenkh.no/youtube/3_Uu0rInxWI">
 </a>

-## 3.3 Using an Orchistrator
+## 3.3 Using an Orchestrator

-There's no video for this unit, you can

 Now that we converted the notebook into a python script, we can use an orchestrator to turn the script into a production pipeline.

-You can use ChatGPT to help you with this.
+There's no video for this unit, you can use ChatGPT to help you with this.

 ### Step 1: Choosing the Tool